TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 >Nodes are either "Active", "Passive" or "Relays".
 An active node has not web-Server and "actively" connects to another node that is either Passive or a Relay.
 An example of an Active Node is a "Device" or a "Phone"

-> "Passive" Nodes cannot actively connect to other nodes
+> "Passive" Nodes cannot actively connect to other nodes and wait for other nodes to connect to them.
+A Cloud Relay is a passive node as a cloud relay will never actively connect to another node

+> "Relay" nodes can do both - connect to other nodes and have other nodes connect to them.
+The local host you created during this tutorial is one of the "Relay nodes" as it can connect actively to a Cloud Relay and other nodes can connect to it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0OTI3ODk3Myw3NzU3ODI4MjUsLTg2Mz
+eyJoaXN0b3J5IjpbMTgwODg4NjQyNCw3NzU3ODI4MjUsLTg2Mz
 UyMTc1MCwzNDQ2OTY3MDYsMTk5NTY2NjcsLTE5MjM4NTg3OTUs
 LTkyNjc4MDI3LC0xMDcxNDg4OSwyMTE4MTk3ODc5LDE4NzY1Nj
 Q4MzMsMTg5OTA2NTQ5MCwtNTE3MDI5MDAwLDYwNDczOTg5OCwt